 Board games are usually seen as a friends and family activity.
 But playing board games solo can still be a lot of fun.
 Playing solo might take a little getting used to, but we’ll help you find the best solo board games for your next gaming session.

-In this guide, we’ll be taking a look at what we think are 10 of the best solo board games to play in 2020.
+In this guide, we’ll be taking a look at what we think are 10 of the best solo board games to play.